ballardtj/ballardtj.github.io/_posts/2025-04-07-roi-of-training.md

 For organisations, this means money spent on upskilling is put to good use; it produces measurable improvements in career progression.
 In a competitive talent market, even a modest edge can set your workforce apart.

-For employees, the message is to take advantage of training opportunities – they can help open doors, if only a bit sooner.
+For employees, the message is to take advantage of training opportunities – they can help open doors.
 For leaders, the takeaway is to continue fostering a learning culture: developing your people is an investment in your organisation's future, yielding more capable managers and slightly better retention of ambitious staff.

 ## Next Steps

 If you're looking for guidance, collaboration or a closer look at the numbers, let's talk.
-I specialise in translating workforce data (like HILDA and your in-house HR metrics) into actionable strategy.
+I specialise in translating workforce data into actionable insights.
 [Get in touch](mailto:t.ballard@uq.edu.au) to explore how tailored people analytics can enhance your employee development and promotion outcomes.